 World Cup group odds and qualification markets

-World Cup group odds let bettors target which teams will finish first in their group or qualify for the knockout stage, often at better prices than outright futures.
+World Cup group odds let traders target which teams will finish first in their group or qualify for the knockout stage, often at better prices than outright futures.
 These markets are shaped heavily by group draw, goal differential, and projected paths — all of which are tracked on our World Cup group standings page.

 World Cup match odds explained

-How to bet on the World Cup
+How to trade on the World Cup

 - Outright winner: Pick which nation will lift the trophy.